 From the admissions committee: “Following the interview, candidates are required to submit a written reflection using our online application system.
 This must be submitted within 24 hours following the completion of the interview.
 Detailed instructions will be provided to those applicants who are invited to the interview process.”

-For the fourth consecutive year, HBS ask candidates who are granted an interview to complete one more written task.
+For the past five years, HBS has asked candidates who are granted an interview to complete one more written task.
 Within 24 hours of interviewing, you must submit some final words of reflection, addressing the question “How well did we get to know you?”
 As with the application essay, this post-interview reflection is open-ended; you can structure it however you wish and write about whatever you want to tell the committee.
 HBS urges interviewed applicants not to approach this reflection as a formal essay but instead “as an email you might write to a colleague or supervisor after a meeting.”

 Some candidates may find this additional submission intimidating, but we encourage you to view it as an opportunity to reveal new aspects of your profile to the admissions committee.
 Because your HBS interviewer will have read your entire application before your meeting, you will likely discuss information from your resume, essays, recommendations, etc., during your interview.
 This post-interview reflection, then, could provide an opening for you to integrate new and different elements of your profile, thereby adding depth to your candidacy.
 For example, if you could not find a way to include the story of a key life experience of yours into your essays, but your interviewer touches on a similar story or something connected with this experience in your meeting, you would now have license to share that anecdote.